yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                            WARNING: There is no currency conversion between chained UORs

-- Final maths calculation: If set, then you can apply maths to the row's final calculation as the very last step.
+- Final maths calculation: If set, then you can apply maths to the row's final calculation as the very last step ...
+AFTER all other calculations (including other rows) have been applied.
-                           E.g. take this row, divide it by operand(x),  and treat the result as a percentage.
-                           For example, calculate the estimated tax payable as a percentage of dividend income YTD..
-                           ... by multiplying the calculated row * 0.2 (20%), and returning a percentage.

                            NOTE: 'Format as %' with a divide operator does NOT multiply the result by 100.